aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 #### Assumptions

 - `RWA_1_ISSUER` has been granted the role "flashborrower".
 The account will not pay a premium on the flashloan amount loaned.
-- `RWA_1_ISSUER` has an off-chain agreement with `RWA_1` suppliers to migrate their lost positions if needed.
+- `RWA_1_ISSUER` has an off-chain agreement with `RWA_1` suppliers to migrate supplier lost positions if needed.

 #### Context

 1. `ALICE` supply `100 RWA_1`, receiving `100 aRWA_1`.
 1. `ALICE` borrow `50 USDC`.
-1. `ALICE` loses the wallet key.
+1. `ALICE` loses her wallet private key.
+1. `ALICE` position is effectively unreachable in the protocol.

+`ALICE` creates a new wallet, `ALICE2`.

 #### Resolution

-1. `RWA_1_ISSUER` creates a new multisig wallet controlled by `RWA_1_ISSUER` and `ALICE` with 1 of 1 signers (`NEW_ALICE_WALLET`) which will eventually be transferred to `ALICE`.
+1. `RWA_1_ISSUER` creates a new multisig wallet controlled by `RWA_1_ISSUER` and `ALICE2` with 1 of 1 signers (`NEW_ALICE_WALLET`) which will eventually be fully transferred to `ALICE2`.
 1. `RWA_1_ISSUER` executes a "complex" flashloan for `50 USDC` by calling `Pool.flashLoan(...)`.
 In the flashloan callback, `RWA_1_ISSUER` will:
-    - repay the `50 USDC` debt onBehalfOf `ALICE`.
+    - repay the `50 USDC` debt `onBehalfOf` `ALICE`.
-    - execute `RwaATokenManager.transferRwaAToken(RWA_1, ALICE, NEW_ALICE_WALLET, 100)` to transfer `100 aRWA_1`.
+    - execute `RwaATokenManager.transferRwaAToken(RWA_1, ALICE, NEW_ALICE_WALLET, 100)` to transfer `100 aRWA_1` to `NEW_ALICE_WALLET`.
     - `RWA_1_ISSUER` opens a new borrow position from `NEW_ALICE_WALLET` for `50 USDC`.
     - `RWA_1_ISSUER` repays flashloan using newly borrowed `50 USDC`.
-    - `RWA_1_ISSUER` revokes its signing role from `NEW_ALICE_WALLET`, transferring ownership to `ALICE`.
+    - `RWA_1_ISSUER` revokes its signing role from `NEW_ALICE_WALLET`, fully transferring ownership to `ALICE2`.

 At the conclusion, `RWA_1_ISSUER` will have migrated both `ALICE`'s initial debt and collateral positions to `NEW_ALICE_WALLET`.
-It is not strictly necessary for `RWA_1_ISSUER` to be a "flashborrower", but this will be helpful in cases where the debt position is large, ensuring that `RWA_1_ISSUER` will not be required to consistently maintain a liquidity buffer on hand to resolve this situation without paying a premium for flashloaned amount.
+It is not strictly necessary for `RWA_1_ISSUER` to be a "flashborrower", but this will be helpful in cases where the debt position is large, ensuring that `RWA_1_ISSUER` will not be required to consistently maintain a liquidity buffer on hand to resolve this situation.
+This also allows for the position to be migrated without paying a premium for the flashloaned amount.

 Limitations
 - There may not be ample liquidity in the Horizon Pool to cover via flashloan the debt position to migrate.
-Under those circumstances, it is the responsibility of the Issuer to resolve as needed.
+Under those circumstances, it is the responsibility of the Issuer to provide liquidity as needed.

-### RWA Holder Becomes Sanctioned After Creating a Horizon Debt Position
+### RWA Holder Becomes Sanctioned After Creating a Debt Position

-If a user creates a position in Horizon but then becomes sanctioned, their actions will need to be blocked until further resolution.
+If a user creates a debt position but then becomes sanctioned, their actions may need to be blocked until further resolution.
 Consider the following scenario involving the example permissioned `RWA_1` token.

 #### Assumptions